KirenAananth/Shift_Roaster/README.md

 # Shift_Roaster
-To update shift roaster on daily basis
+To update shift roaster on daily basis to notify on Telegram